Using massless fields for observing black hole features in the collapsed phase of Euclidean dynamical triangulations: Introduction

 At $\bt=0$ there will be lattice artefacts in the results but they may still inform us about quantum-gravitational physics.
 The great advantage of the numerical simulations is that they yield truly non-perturbative results which can qualitatively and even semi-quantitatively describe physics.
 We recall that lattice QCD at strong coupling (i.e.\ far from its continuum limit) gives a fair characterization of the low mass hadrons (as summarized for example in \cite{Smit:2002ug}, section 7.4).

-In \cite{deBakker:1996qf,deBakker:1993dz} gravitational binding energy between two massive scalars was computed in EDT in the quenched approximation (in perturbation theory this corresponds to leaving out closed particle loops).
+In \cite{deBakker:1996qf,deBakker:1993dz} gravitational binding energy between two massive scalars was computed in EDT in the `quenched approximation' (in perturbation theory this corresponds to leaving out closed particle loops).
 A non-zero binding energy $E_{\rm b}$ came out, with a dependence on the particle masses $m$ that was not understood.
 A recent study \cite{Smit:2021lyq} suggested an explanation in terms of a blow-up effect in the bound state wave function causing finite-size squeezing of the system with a \emph{decreasing} ratio $E_{\rm b}/m$ with \emph{increasing} $m$, in a large mass region.
 The effect is proportional to $m\, G_{\rm N}$, with $G_{\rm N}$ a renormalized Newton coupling.
 In an elaborate analysis of the results in \cite{deBakker:1996qf} the renormalized Planck length $\sqrt{G_{\rm N}}$ was estimated to be fairly large ($\approx 8$) in lattice units, near the phase transition on the collapsed side.
 The relevance of the black hole scale $m\,G_{\rm N}$ came as a surprise.
 (This explanation needs confirmation on larger lattices.)

 A controlled computation of the binding energy appeared in \cite{Dai:2021fqb}.
-This work used extrapolation to the continuum limit in the above mentioned scenario, scale-dependent dimensions allowing relatively small lattices and extrapolation to infinite volume, with the ressult $\sqrt{\GN}=3.9 \pm 0.7$ in lattice units.
+This work used extrapolation to the continuum limit in the above mentioned scenario, scale-dependent dimensions allowing relatively small lattices and extrapolation to infinite volume, with the result $\sqrt{\GN}=3.9 \pm 0.7$ in lattice units.
 A similar value was subsequently found using a completely different method \cite{Bassler:2021pzt}.
-These computations employ a different ensemble of so-called degenerate triangulations \cite{Bilke:1998bn}.
-(In \cite{Smit:2021lyq} (and below) the analysis uses a dimension equal to 4 which requires avoiding short distances.)
+These computations employed a different ensemble of so-called degenerate triangulations \cite{Bilke:1998bn}.
+(In \cite{Smit:2021lyq} the analysis uses dimension 4 which requires avoiding short distances.)

-In \cite{deBakker:1994zf} effective curvature observables based on a `volume-distance correlator' were computed which showed locally negative curvature in the collapsed phase and locally positive curvature in the elongated phase.
-This was refined further in \cite{Smit:2013wua} into effective metrics describing an average geometry that is approximately locally hyperbolic or spherical,, respectively.
+In \cite{deBakker:1994zf} effective curvature observables based on a `volume-distance correlator' were computed which showed at short distances negative curvature in the collapsed phase and positive curvature in the elongated phase.\footnote{Negative curvature was also found in the strong coupling phase of the formulation with variable lattice edge lengths \cite{Hamber:2015jja}.} This was refined further in \cite{Smit:2013wua} into effective \emph{metrics} describing an average geometry.